Learn how to make a classic Brazilian acai bowl, made with just a few natural ingredients!

 How to make an Brazilian acai bowl

-How to achieve a thick texture for your Brazilian acai bowl
+How to achieve a thick texture for your açaí bowl

 In order to make your açaí bowl as thick as possible, you want to use the minimum amount of liquid for it to blend.
-For a 2 person serving made in a nutribullet, we found we needed about 1/4 cup of liquid.
-Our biggest tip is not to overblend, or else the consistency will go runny.
-Stop blending as soon as there are no visible lumps in the mixture.
+For a 2-person serving, I’d recommend 1/4 cup of liquid.
+Do not to overblend, or else the consistency will go runny.

 - Açaí- The best açaí to use is the stuff that comes pureed and frozen in packs.
 You can use powder, but you won’t get quite the same results.
 Depending on where you live, it may be a little tricky to track down.
 We found the açaí puree at a health food store.